-- 1. Capstone

-- a.
-Students will develop a research paper or project idea that synthesizes the three pillars of HRD: career development, organization development, and training and development

-- 2. Class final projects such as choosing a case study/issue to analyze, reflect on, pose and answer questions, and offer a solution

-- Papers discussing various perspectives of an issue and developing a solution

-- 4. Survey of alumni of the program
+- 1. Capstone - a.
+Students will develop a research paper or project idea that synthesizes the three pillars of HRD: career development, organization development, and training and development. - 2.
+Class final projects such as choosing a case study/issue to analyze, reflect on, pose and answer questions, and offer a solution. - Papers discussing various perspectives of an issue and developing a solution. - 4.
+Over the course of a semester, students work as a group to develop a training and development program to meet a real-life need in one of their working environments based on a need's analysis. - 5.
+Survey of alumni of the program.

-- Indirect Methods

-- 1. Course grades

-- 2. Assignment grades

-- 3. Feedback from students on course evaluations

-- 4. Comments on class discussion boards